CodedreamerJ/CashIn_Game/README.md

 # CashIn IOS APP
 > The CashIn app is an IOS game based around the user answering question.
-After each correct is answered the user is awarded a points in reference to money.
+After each correct answer the user is awarded a points in reference to money.
 The ultimate goal is to get to a million dollars.

 ## Installation